thepeopleseason/995callister/README.md

 the front door requires you to push from the inside/pull from the outside with a bit of force to get the bolt to securely lock.

+## Built-Ins

+* Behind the bottom drawer on the left side of the sun room desk (main floor), there is an electrical outlet.
+To access it, pull the drawer out until you see black plastic tabs on the slides.
+Push the tabs up/down depending on the side, and the drawer should be able to be pulled out so you can get to the outlet.
+Be careful when you're accessing the outlet--there are a few exposed nails near it.

+* There's another outlet in the bottom-most storage area in the large cabinet to the right of the desk.

+* In the basement, in addition to separate electrical outlets in the left-most and right-most cabinets, there is another behind the middle drawer under the bench seating.
+Follow the same procedure as above to access the outlet behind the drawer.

 ### Programming the Garage Entry Pad

 To program the exterior garage entry pad: